 \subsubsection{Relation with Hilbert functions.}

-In this whole discussion, we assume that $X=\PC$ and we explain why the growth of the number of components is quasi-polynomial.
-In \Cref{subsn:mon-comp}, we equip the set $\bigsqcup_{n \geq 0} \pi_0 \Hur^*_X(G, D, n \xi)$ with the structure of a graded monoid, denoted by~$\Comp_X(D, \xi)$.
-Let $R$ be the $\Q$-algebra of the monoid $\Comp_X(D, \xi)$, which is a variant of the ``ring of components'' introduced in \autocite{EVW}.
-If $H$ is a subgroup of~$G$, let $R^H$ be the subalgebra of~$R$ generated by connected components of $G$-covers whose monodromy group is contained in $H$. \Cref{propitem:product-one-commute} and \Cref{prop:fingen} imply that $R^H$ is a finitely generated commutative graded $\Q$-algebra (whose generators need not be of degree~$1$).
-The dimension of the space of homogeneous elements of degree $n$ in $R^H$ equals the number of connected components of $\Hur^*_{\PC}(H, D_H, n \xi_H)$, which we can then decompose according to \Cref{eqn:hur-sqcup}.
-In particular, if $\HF_{R^H}$ denotes the Hilbert function of $R^H$, then:
+Assuming that $X=\PC$, we now explain why the number of components grows quasi-polynomially.
+In \Cref{subsn:mon-comp}, the set $\Comp_X(D, \xi) := \bigsqcup_{n \geq 0} \pi_0 \Hur^*_X(G, D, n \xi)$ is equipped with the structure of a graded monoid.
+Let $R$ be the $\Q$-algebra of that monoid, which is a variant of the ``ring of components'' of~\cite{EVW}.
+For a subgroup $H \subseteq G$, let~$R^H$ be the subalgebra of~$R$ generated by components of $G$-covers with monodromy group contained in~$H$. \Cref{propitem:product-one-commute,prop:fingen} imply that $R^H$ is a finitely generated commutative graded $\Q$-algebra (whose generators need not be of degree~$1$).
+The dimension of the space of homogeneous elements of degree~$n$ in~$R^H$ equals the number of connected components of $\Hur^*_{\PC}(H, D_H, n \xi_H)$, which decomposes as in \Cref{eqn:hur-sqcup}.
+In particular, the Hilbert function $\HF_{R^H}$ of $R^H$ satisfies: